No man ever steps in the same river twice, for it is not the same river and he is not the same man.

 After the birth of a child, the life of a mother changes.
 In this juncture, the husband has to realise that the life of his spouse has changed forever and he should not expect her to behave the same way as she used to previously.

 Changes in life need not be a sudden one too.
 Ageing is a slow process that makes us change gradually.
 After a decade or so, we would have changed a lot, often unnoticed by us.

-Regular meditation also enables a person to accept change easily.
-Meditation is about the awareness of the present moment.
-Routine meditation takes a person to the depths of calmness, silence and composure, which spill over to his non-meditating hours too.
-A calm and composed person, in turn, finds it effortless to accept the changes in his life and in others.
+Mindfulness is about the awareness of the present moment.
+It can take a person to the depths of calmness, silence and composure, which spill over to his non-mindful hours too.